St. John Lutheran Church - Believe It, Live It, Share It!

 SO WHAT MUST MY CHILD DO TO RECEIVE FIRST COMMUNION?

 First of all, pray.
-Pray for your child that he/she would grow in the knowledge of Christ our Lord, and be guided by the Holy Spirit in all truth and wisdom.
+Pray for your child that he / she would grow in the knowledge of Christ our Lord, and be guided by the Holy Spirit in all truth and wisdom according to the very Word of God.

 Then teach your child.
 Yes, YOU TEACH, your child the basics.
 Luther's Small Catechism states: "As the head of the household should teach them in a simple way to his household" So teach your children and your spouse, as well as familiarize yourself with the following things:

-Attend worship service on a weekly bases as a family, go to Sunday school and adult bible study as well.
-And once your child has memorized the things of the faith listed above, set up a time with the pastor for your child to go through a class on Holy Communion.
+Attend worship service weekly as a family, go to Sunday school and adult bible study as well.
+And once your child has memorized the things of the faith listed above, set up a time with the pastor for your child to go through a class on Holy Communion and First Communion.

 Is there an age limit?